toan-vt/toan-vt.github.io/_pages/about.md

 Services
 ======

-PC & Reviewers for Workshop on Machine Learning for Autonomous Driving @ NeurIPS 2022, 2023, 2024
+PC & Reviewers for Workshop on Machine Learning for Autonomous Driving @ NeurIPS'22, '23; @ AAAI'25

 Reviewer for IEEE Transactions on Dependable and Secure Computing [2024]